NodeBE4/opinion/_posts/2022-02-14-Commodify.md

 MITI and the Japanese Boom is the shortest overview of the value climbing strategy but it’s still pretty long.

+----- __83.3__ -----2022-02-17 22:09:07+08:00:

+Good question and no - for a long time China’s growth was also FDI fueled.
+The government simply applied the same model there - they gave foreign firms competitive advantages if their investments were strategic, shut out other investments, and wrote laws to ensure the money those firms made would stay in China and be invested in the next rung of strategic sectors.

+EU countries are in a tough spot because they’re forbidden from enacting laws like those.
+Eurozone countries have the advantage of being immune to currency crises (unless the entire Eurozone crashes and burns) but peg maintaining countries still have that problem, and use their foreign currency reserves to maintain the peg.
+The advantages your country has are that investment by other EU countries is easier to conduct and many young people probably moved to Western Europe where they send remittances home - that brings a measure of economic stability.

 ### 84: [How did the French approach counter-insurgency in the Sahel as compared to Americans in Afghanistan?
 What were the doctrinal, material, and geographical factors that impacted these choices?](https://old.reddit.com/r/WarCollege/comments/su34zc/how_did_the_french_approach_counterinsurgency_in/), submitted on 2022-02-17 02:46:37+08:00.

 ----- __84.1__ -----2022-02-17 05:16:47+08:00: